 Students may register for elective courses using a satisfactory/unsatisfactory (S/U) grading basis rather than a letter grade grading basis with the permission of the course instructor.
 The grade of S indicates at least passing coursework (B-).
-All core courses must be taken for a letter grade.
-No more than six credit hours may be taken under the S/U grading basis, not including credits for which the only grading basis is S/U.
+All PUBH courses are graded S/U while all core courses must be taken for a letter grade.
+No more than six credit hours may be taken under the S/U grading basis over the course of a student's time enrolled in RSPH, not including credits for which the only grading basis is S/U.